Updated on May 28th, 2021 by Bob Ciura

 The dividend appears safe for now, but investors should continuously monitor the company’s net investment income for any signs of trouble that could potentially lead to further cuts down the road.

-Prospect Capital’s enormous 10.9% dividend yield and its monthly distributions are two of the main reasons why an investor might take an interest in this stock.
+Prospect Capital’s high 8.5% dividend yield and its monthly distributions are two of the main reasons why an investor might take an interest in this stock.

-The dividend appears sustainable for the time being, meaning Prospect is worth a look for those investors seeking high levels of current income that can stomach the risk of owning a BDC.
+The dividend appears sustainable for the time being, meaning Prospect is worth a look for those investors seeking high levels of current income that can stomach the various risks of owning a BDC.